Course Content

 Greater and Less

-Greater/Less than or Equal to
+Greater/Less Than or Equal to

-) and less than or equal to (<=
+) and Less Than or Equal To (<=

-): if one of the conditions is satisfied, the result will be true
+if either of the conditions is satisfied.

 Note